pranoy-panda/Multi-Party-Chat-Application/README.md

 # Multi-Party-Chat-Application
-C++ based TCP Group Chat application using Socket Programming
+C++ based TCP Group Chat application using Socket Programming (Ongoing course project.
+Code will be available by first week of December 2021)

 ![](/screenshot.png)